MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Related Work

 \subsection{Misinformation Analysis}

+Misinformation analysis is the process of identifying, evaluating, and understanding the spread and impact of false, misleading, or inaccurate information.
 Misinformation modeling covers temporal and patterns of information diffusion to analyze spread \cite{Shin:2018,Rosenfeld:2020}, and also analysis of misinformation spreads during important events such as the 2016 U.S. Election \cite{Grinberg:2019}, the COVID-19 Pandemic \cite{Ferrara:2020}, and the 2020 BLM Movement \cite{Toraman:2022b}.